Planning Your Long-Term Financial Needs

 - Pay Yourself!
 As you pay off any debts you currently owe, take those same monthly payments and pay yourself.
 For example, once you pay off a credit card debt that is currently requiring a $250 monthly payment, begin putting that $250 each month into your savings plan.

 - Remember Inflation and Taxes!
 Annual inflation averages a little over 3%, and most all of us have to pay some sort of income or investment tax.
 Combined, they can easily average about 4.5% annually.
 That means that just to break even, our investments need to return at least 4.5%.
-Putting your money into Certificates of Deposits or savings accounts only may be a “safe” investing strategy, but you’re also all but guaranteed to lose value in your investments EVERY year.
+Putting your money into Certificates of Deposits or savings accounts may seem to be a “safe” investing strategy, but you’re also all but guaranteed to lose value in your investments EVERY year.
+True investing in a balanced stock portfolio may be the only way to stay ahead of inflation.

 - Find a trusted advisor.
-Financial planner’s are not just for “the rich.”
+Financial planners are not just for “the rich.”
 Ask around for referrals.
 Ask someone you admire if they have a planner they respect.
-Find someone with experience, a track record of success, and someone who wants to build a long-term relationship of regular financial counseling, not just someone trying to sell an insurance policy
+Find someone with experience, a track record of success, and someone who wants to build a long-term relationship of regular financial counseling, not just someone trying to sell an insurance policy.
+Then, research their fee structure and ensure the costs don’t outweigh the benefits.